SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 or are they another means of showing off power?
 Science, art, and religion: Decide whether the species considers any of these more or less important than the others.
-Describe a few key aspects — how prevalent the technology is, whether art is limited to a single group, the number of religions present —that demonstrate the capabilities of the species in each area.
+Describe a few key aspects -- how prevalent the technology is, whether art is limited to a single group, the number of religions present --that demonstrate the capabilities of the species in each area.

 Examples and Packages